teqow/Praca-Inzynierska/README.md

-# Praca-Inzynierska
+# My Bachelor of Engineering thesis
-Mini sumo robot using Arduino
+Mini sumo robot using Arduino.
+The code and presentations must be in Polish, that was a condition.
+If you have questions please contact me.

 # Why repo?
 Tests, progress to document my project.